drlsn/gwent-clone-api-doc/README.md

 #### Out of Scope

-&nbsp;&nbsp;&nbsp;&nbsp; xxxx
+&nbsp;&nbsp;&nbsp;&nbsp; ???

 ### Initial Qualities

 &nbsp;&nbsp;&nbsp;&nbsp; This is going a huge part of this project.
-On the other hand I could just start coding right now, without planning off the top of my head and it would proabably give some effects, but I wouldn't have much control on the quality of the project.
+On the other hand I could just start coding right now, without planning off the top of my head and it would probably give some effects, but I wouldn't have much control on the quality of the project.
 Maybe if the time was a problem, then sure, there is always a trade off - better quality = more time spent.
-But what do I even mean by quality?
-ISO!
+But, what do I even mean by quality?
+I'll try to explore this topic more in this section.
+First of all, as the biggest influence I'll use [ISO Standard 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
+I am going to use it in a pragmatic way and modify it for own needs.

 ISO diagram PNG! link!
 tables !!
 3!